akul-star/ASIC/README.md

 *INTRODUCTION TO YOSYS & LOGIC SYNTHESIS*
 ========================================

-1. *INTRODUCTION TO YOSYS*
+1. INTRODUCTION TO YOSYS
    =======================

 A synthesizer, also known as a synthesis tool or RTL (Register Transfer Level) synthesizer, refers to software that takes a high-level hardware description language (HDL) representation, such as Verilog or VHDL, and converts it into a lower-level gate-level or structural netlist representation.
-This process is known as synthesis and we will be using **YOSYS** as out synthesis tool.
+This process is known as synthesis and we will be using **YOSYS** as our synthesis tool.

 ![yosys1](https://github.com/akul-star/ASIC/assets/75561390/df8f6286-69f8-4a78-bab8-44ae72ee4ac5)
 ---